gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

 ## Programming Event-Driven Simulation

-Here you'll learn how to actually model architecture!
+**IMPORTANT**: This slide deck builds on top of what has already been developed in [Introduction to SimObjects](01-sim-objects-intro.md) and [Debugging gem5](02-debugging-gem5.md).

 ---

-- Creating a simple callback event
+- Creating a simple callback event [done]
-- Scheduling events
+- Scheduling events [done]
-- Modeling bandwidth and latency with events
+- Modeling bandwidth and latency with events [will do with inspector gadget]
-- Other SimObjects as parameters
+- Other SimObjects as parameters [done]
-- GoodByeExampleFlag and CompoundFlag(GreetExampleFlag, HelloExampleFlag, GoodByeExampleFlag)
+- GoodByeExampleFlag and CompoundFlag(GreetExampleFlag, HelloExampleFlag, GoodByeExampleFlag) [done]
-- Hello/Goodbye example with buffer
+- Hello/Goodbye example with buffer [why?]

 ---